emo-eth/foundry-workshop-q4-2022/README.md

 ## Forge

+- `forge config` - show current values for all configuration variables
 - `forge fmt` - Format your Solidity code (configurably via `foundry.toml` with [these options](https://book.getfoundry.sh/reference/config/formatter))
   - Select `foundry` as the default formatter in VSCode!
 - `forge init` - initialize a new Forge project